Canar/2b/README.md

 - WASAPI
 - XAudio

+There is a non-functional attempt at Kernel Streaming as well.

-Additionally, there is an OpenSL ES implementation.
+Additionally, there is an OpenSL ES implementation, which\
+is developed and tested on Termux for Android.

-Finally, there is also a minimal `cat` implementation.
-It's only really of interest if you're curious how to\
+Finally, there is also a minimal `cat` implementation.\ It's only really of interest if you're curious how to\
 set up Windows systems to pipe binary, ie. not treat\
 `0x1a` as EOF.